Wolfs: Pitt and Clooney’s laboured, low-effort crime caper

 Brad Pitt as Pam's Man and George Clooney Margaret's Man

-It’s hard to think of much that’s more dispiriting in Hollywood cinema right now, than the sight of a once-mighty star partnership running on the fumes of prior glories and reducing their previously buoyant on-and off-screen chemistry to the status of a laboured schtick.
+It’s hard to think of anything more dispiriting in Hollywood cinema right now, than the sight of a once-mighty star partnership running on the fumes of prior glories and reducing their previously buoyant on-and off-screen chemistry to the status of a laboured schtick.
 But then, writer-director Jon Watts’ Wolfs, starring Brad Pitt and George Clooney as a pair of professional fixers assigned to the same messy gig, is an action-comedy caper so infectiously low-effort that after watching it, it’s hard to think of anything at all.

 Pitt and Clooney, their characters unnamed perhaps so as not to distract from the fact that we’re watching Brad Pitt and George Clooney, play two ruthlessly amoral professionals who each believe that in terms of cleaning up after the rich and powerful, “nobody does what I do.”
 This misapprehension ends with a night of extracurricular shenanigans involving the New York DA (a game Amy Ryan) and the accidental death of her hotel bar hook-up.
 She calls in Clooney.
 The hotel manager (Frances McDormand, of all the actresses to reduce to a voice on the phone) who has been illegally surveilling her own establishment, calls in Pitt.
 Ageing lone wolf, meet very marginally less ageing other lone wolf.